 Others complain that the government is not giving them capital to do farming.
 That’s true but look at the type of car they are driving.
 Industry is collapsing for all the reasons we know and I shall not list them.
 Look at the salaries and benefits for top management and then look at the salaries of the majority of the workers.
-Then you hear the company directors/executives talk of the challenges the company is facing.
+Then you hear the company directors/executives talk about the challenges the company is facing.
 Guess what the companies are a true reflection of the government.
 Most of the capital is going towards paying salaries and benefits of top managers and little is left for capital expenditure and working capital.

 Solving our problems

 I always talk to a friend on current affairs and one day I said the best option is to solve problems and move on.
 He responded that it was impossible because the government is there to do certain things.
-As individuals we do not have capacity to deal with the challenges for instance supplying water to all homes.
+As individuals, we do not have the capacity to deal with the challenges for instance supplying water to all homes.
 At the time we discussed he was using gas to cook (a solution).
 He just bought solar panels which on a day with sunshine can run the fridge, freezer, computer, laptop, tab and phone (a great solution).
 Why didn’t he wait for ZESA to solve the power problem?

 You might be asking me: does a mine run on solar?
 I will answer you by saying other companies have found solutions.
 Others import their own power and others have closed and relocated to neighbouring countries.
 All are solutions.
 For how long shall we blame and complain and not find solutions.
-Others blame government of coming up with brilliant economic blue prints which they don’t implement.
+Others blame the government of coming up with brilliant economic blueprints which they don’t implement.
 The same people also have excellent business plans and ideas they are not implementing.

 Waiting for a failed Government

 Talk of complaining and blaming hear your government blame sanctions, drought and a host of factors.
-No matter what is blamed, responsibility still lies with the government to provide for its people.
+No matter what is blamed, the responsibility still lies with the government to provide for its people.
 The same applies to us.
 Israelis do not complain of poor rainfall they innovate.
 Today we import a lot of seed and technology from Israel.
 They choose to find solutions.
 Someone may interject the government there is solving things.
-Well that’s true to an extent.
+Well, that’s true to an extent.
 The people there also choose to innovate and by so doing have businesses all over the world.
 Those businesses sustain their country.